 Advancing gender equality is one of the Government’s most important priorities.

-- Investing in Canada’s network of shelters and transition homes to help ensure that those fleeing domestic violence have a place to turn; and
+investing in Canada’s network of shelters and transition homes to help ensure that those fleeing domestic violence have a place to turn

-The Government is committed to advancing gender equality for people of all genders.
-That’s why the Government is:
+The Government is committed to advancing gender equality.
+That’s why the Government has:

-- Appointing a Special Advisor to the Prime Minister on LGTBQ2 issues and a Secretariat in the Privy Council Office to coordinate the government approach to LGBTQ2 issues;
+appointed a Special Advisor to the Prime Minister on LGBTQ2 issues and a Secretariat in the Privy Council Office to coordinate the government approach to LGBTQ2 issues

-- Changing gender designation in Canadian passports to support LGBTQ2 rights and permit people who do not identify as female or male to acquire passports that better reflect their gender identity;
+changed gender designation in Canadian passports to support LGBTQ2 rights and permit people who do not identify as female or male to acquire passports that better reflect their gender identity

-- Enshrining gender identity as a protected right under the Canadian Human Rights Act and amending the Criminal Code to include violence motivated by gender identity as a form of hate crime through Bill C-16, which received Royal Assent in June 2017; and
+enshrined gender identity as a protected right under the Canadian Human Rights Act and amending the Criminal Code to include violence motivated by gender identity as a form of hate crime through Bill C-16, which received Royal Assent in June 2017

-- Becoming the co-chair of the Equal Rights Coalition, the first inter-governmental network to promote and protect human rights of LGBTQ2 people around the world.
+become the co-chair of the Equal Rights Coalition, the first inter-governmental network to promote and protect human rights of LGBTQ2 people around the world

 Canada is proud to be recognized as a world leader in advancing gender equality.
 That’s why the Government is: